Tsebo200/SRG-SkyRecommendsGames/README.md

 ### Custom UI

-The UI is unique and heavily customized to accommodate:
+The UI is unique and heavily customised to accommodate:
 - **Gesture-Driven Interactions**: Swipeable cards for favourites management
 - **Press-and-Hold Actions**: Microphone button for voice search
 - **Animated Backgrounds**: Decorative bubbles for visual appeal
 - **Liquid Glass Effects**: Blur effects and gradients using expo-blur and expo-linear-gradient
-- **Accessibility-First Design**: Color themes, contrast modes, and reduced motion options
+- **Accessibility-First Design**: Colour themes, contrast modes, and reduced motion options

 ### User Flow